Four goals from captain Calverley as Chilliwack beats Ottawa at RBC Cup - BC Local News

-Chilliwack Chiefs captain Will Calverley turned in the game of a lifetime Sunday night, lifting his team to a 4-3 overtime win over the Ottawa Junior Senators.
+Chilliwack Chiefs captain Will Calverley turned in the game of a lifetime Sunday night, lifting his team to a 4-3 overtime win over the Ottawa Junior Senators at Prospera Centre.

 Calverley scored all four of Chilliwack’s goals in the victory as the Chiefs cracked the win column, evening their record at 1-1.